matekelemen/CiE/libraries/FEM/python/modules/pyfem/readme.md

 The most scary situation would be converging to a solution that **is** in equilibrium ($`r=0`$), but on a different equilibrium path, which would indicate bifurcations or very tricky nonlinearities.
 Thankfully, we don't have to worry about bifurcations for heat problems (to the extent of my knowledge).

-## Instationary Heat Conduction
+## Transient Heat Conduction

-The formulation of the instationary 1D nonlinear heat conduction will be mostly identical to the stationary case, but with the added time derivative term:
+The formulation of the transient 1D nonlinear heat conduction will be mostly identical to the stationary case, but with the added time derivative term:

 ```math
 c \frac{\partial u}{\partial t} + \frac{\partial }{\partial x}(\kappa \frac{\partial u}{\partial x}) - \lambda f